thatguynamedandy/frame-rpc/readme.markdown

 not checked and the output messages are sent to anyone listening.
 Use carefully.

 Any `methods` defined will be exposed to the other endpoint.

+`methods` can be an object with names that map to methods or a function `methods(rpc)` that returns an object to map names to methods.

 The last argument of each function exposed in `methods` can be a callback to send a response.